9 Effective Internal Communication Tools

+Information we see or scan permeates our thought process — now imagine if you could do that within the workplace.
 Digital signage involves placing screens in strategic positions.
-It’s one of the lesser known tools for workplace communication.
-Why?
-Possibly because it’s one of the only passive methods of internal communication.
+It’s one of the lesser known tools for workplace communication, but it can also be one of the most powerful.

-If you feel that not much of the company information flying around is actually absorbed by team members, then digital screens could help.
+If you feel that not much company information is actually absorbed by team members, then digital screens could help.
 Implementing a passive method of sharing information increases the flow of company updates, without adding yet another channel the employee has to actively check.
 Screens can focus on one piece of information or data, or add lots of ever-changing content depending on the information employees need.
 They can be managed by one person, a team, or the entire company; and they can be updated cheaply and easily.

 Digital signage benefits:

 - Information can be updated and immediately deployed - no waiting for printouts or design